nafi-ullah/Flutter-FullStack-Boilerplate/README.md

-# Flutter Boilerplate withn NodeJS and MongoDB
+# Flutter Boilerplate with NodeJS and MongoDB

-This is an boiler plate for starting a flutter project with the connectivity of nodejs(JWT token included) and mongoDB.
+This is a boilerplate for starting a flutter project with the connectivity of nodejs(JWT token included) and mongoDB.
 For flutter I used provider and shared preference to store and manage the user data.

 ## Getting Started